Media Services Policies

 Your request will be considered abandoned if you fail to pick up your equipment 4 hours after the specified and approved pick-up time, unless the Help Desk is notified.
 Your equipment is considered late if returned after the close of business on the specified return date.
 Please contact the Help Desk by email at firstname.lastname@example.org or call (585) 385-8016 if you are going to be late picking up or returning equipment.
 Holds can be placed on email accounts for equipment that is more than 2 business days overdue.

-If a loan period extension is needed, please contact the Help Desk at email@example.com or (585) 385-8016 before 12:00pm on your due date.
+If a loan period extension is needed, please contact the Service Desk at email@example.com or (585) 385-8016 before noon on your due date.
 You will receive a phone call or an email back stating if your request for the extension has been approved.
 Be sure to leave a correct phone number so that OIT can reach you.

 1st Violation: Penalty Waived